 Somewhat similar to the family plans belonging to the big four networks, you can share your minutes, text, and data through the Consumer Cellular wireless Family Share plan.
 The plan is flexible and low-cost, complete with free calls between all phones on the same account.
 Family members can be added for just $10 per month per line to any plan.

 Consumer Cellular does feature unlimited talk and text plans alongside its limited plans, but there is no unlimited data service.
-While unlimited talk and text are great, you may have a hankering for data, so you may want to opt for a truly unlimited data plan.
+While unlimited talk and text are great, you may have a hankering for data, so you may want to opt for an unlimited data plan.

 What Phones Can I Get With Consumer Cellular?